Financial Aid FAQ (Fall 2020)

 Spring 2021 Semester: February 1, 2021 through at least April 30, 2021

-Due to the recent announcement about the fall term, students in the Class of 2024 who signed a room contract by July 27, and in the Class of 2022 who submitted an Intent to Live on Campus Form to the housing office by August 1, and who have extenuating circumstances that make it impossible for them to learn at home, will be eligible to request a prorated off campus budget.
-Students who are unable to secure a rental that begins on September 1 but who submit a lease that begins between September 1 and October 1 will receive an aid adjustment combining the at home budget for the period from August 31 to September 30, and an off campus budget for the duration of the fall semester.
+Due to the recent announcement about the fall term, students who have extenuating circumstances that make it impossible for them to learn at home will be eligible to request a prorated off campus budget.
+These students who are unable to secure a rental that begins on September 1 but who submit a lease that begins between September 1 and October 1 will receive an aid adjustment combining the at home budget for the period from August 31 to September 30, and an off campus budget for the duration of the fall semester.
 Students’ leases must run from at least October 1 through November 25.
 The September 30 deadline to submit the Off Campus Budget Request Form is unchanged.

 3. I am not able to secure alternative housing off-campus.
 Can I apply to live on campus?